TOP PLACES TO VISIT

 The Cliffs of Moher

-Rising over 700 feet above the Atlantic, these limestone precipices define the rugged edge of Western Europe.
+Rising more than 700 feet above the Atlantic, these limestone precipices define the rugged edge of Western Europe.
 The sheer scale of the cliffs and the dramatic collision of sea and sky create a landscape of raw, prehistoric beauty.
-Far more than a landmark, this site represents a profound geological history that stands as Ireland’s most legendary natural monument.
+Far more than a landmark, this site represents a profound geological history that stands as Ireland's most legendary natural monument.

 Killarney National Park

-This vast UNESCO Biosphere Reserve encompasses 25,000 acres of ancient oak forests, hidden waterfalls, and the country's highest peaks.
-Home to Ireland’s only native herd of Red Deer, the park serves as a serene refuge of emerald wilderness.
+This vast UNESCO Biosphere Reserve encompasses approximately 26,000 acres of ancient oak forests, hidden waterfalls, and the country's highest peaks.
+Home to Ireland's only native herd of Red Deer, the park serves as a serene refuge of emerald wilderness.
 It remains the quintessential heart of the Irish southwest and a sanctuary for those seeking scenic solitude.

 The Aran Islands (Inis Mór)